-The profit or loss in transactions in foreign currency-denominated contracts (whether they are traded in your own The plot of tost matasactions in the egrean reacy valuation in a constraint of the plot of the second secon

-(11) Electronic trading

-Trading on an electronic trading system may differ not only from trading in an open-outcry market but also from trading on other electronic trading systems.
+(9) Currency risks The profit or loss in transactions in foreign currency-denominated contracts (whether they are traded in your own or another jurisdiction) will be affected by fluctuations in currency rates where there is a need to convert from the currency denomination of the contract to another currency, 10.
+Trading is a need to Convert from the Currency unconstruction of the Conflact to almost Currency.
+In Trading facilities Most open-outcry and electronic trading facilities are supported by computer-based component systems for the order-routing, execution, matching, registration or clearing of trades.
+As with all facilities and systems, they are vulnerable to temporary disruption or failure.
+Your ability to recover certain losses may be subject to limits on liability imposed by the system provider, the market, the clearing house and/or member firms.
+Such limits may vary: you should ask the firm with which you deal for details in this respect.
+(11) Electronic trading Trading on an electronic trading system may differ not only from trading in an open-outcry market but also from trading on other electronic trading systems.
 If you undertake transactions on an electronic trading system, you will be exposed to risks associated with the system including the failure of hardware and software.
 The result of any system failure may be that your order is either not executed according to your instructions or is not executed at all.

-system failure may be that your order is either not executed according to your instructions or is not executed at all.
-(12) Off-exchange transactions in some jurisdictions, and only then in restricted circumstances, firms are permitted to effect off-exchange transactions.
+(12) Off-exchange transactions In some jurisdictions, and only then in restricted circumstances, firms are permitted to effect off-exchange transactions.
 The firm with which you deal may be acting as your counterparty to the transaction.
 It may be difficult or impossible to liquidate an existing position, to assess the value, to determine a fair price or to assess the exposure to risk.
 For these reasons, these transactions may involve increased risks.
 Off-exchange transactions may be less regulated or subject to a separate regulatory regime.
 Before you undertake such transactions, you should familiarize yourself with applicable rules and attendant risks.

-THIS BRIEF STATEMENT CANNOT, OF COURSE, DISCLOSE ALL THE RISKS AND OTHER ASPECTS OF ELECTRONIC DAY TRADING.
+THIS BRIEF STATEMENT CANNOT, OF COURSE, DISCLOSE ALL THE RISKS AND OTHER ASPECTS OF ELECTRONIC DAYTRADING.
 THESE STATEMENTS DO NO PURPORT TO BE COMPLETE.
 NO RESPONSIBILITY IS ASSUMED WITH RESPECT TO ANY SUCH STATEMENT, NOR WITH RESPECT TO ANY EXPRESSION OF OPINION HEREIN CONTAINED.
-THE RISK OF ELECTRONIC DAY TRADING MAY BE SUBSTANTIAL.
+THE RISK OFELECTRONIC DAY TRADING MAY BE SUBSTANTIAL.
 ONLY RISK CAPITAL SHOULD BE USED FOR SUCH TRADING.

 Client Name

 Account Number

-Date
+Date ×